rgvegajr/TriviaGame/README.md

 4. After reaching the last question, an alert will let you know that the game is over.
 5. The display will indicate how many questions were answered correct, incorrect and unanswered.

-Known issues:
+Known issue:
-1. Game display is incorrect for unanswered questions (should display correct answer and an image).
-2. Play again button not displaying at end of game.
+1. "Start Over" button displayed at the end of the game not currently functioning.